apocalyptech/minecraftxray/README.txt

   2) From the texture pack that Minecraft itself is set to use.

-  3) From the builtin texture that Minecraft itself uses.
-This might be a custom texture pack if you've patched the Minecraft JAR file directly with a texture pack.
+  3) From Minecraft's builtin texture pack.
+This could be a custom texture pack if you've patched the Minecraft JAR file directly with a texture pack, rather than using Minecraft's builtin texture-loading mechanisms

   4) From a bundled, built-in texturepack included with X-Ray itself.
 This method should theoretically never fail, unless the X-Ray install directory has been modified.

 The override texture directory mirrors the internal structure of the texturepacks, but should not be a zipfile.
-Right now there's really only two files that X-Ray will end up reading from this directory: terrain.png and misc/water.png.
+Right now there are four files that X-Ray could end up reading from this directory:

+    terrain.png
+    particles.png (for the "fire" texture)
+    misc/water.png
+    art/kz.png (this is the Paintings texture file)

 So, rather than packing those inside a zipfile, just put them inside the "textures" directory and restart X-Ray, if you wanted to manually override a texture.

 Note that this *will* work for files specified in custom block definition files (as described above).
 For instance, if you're using Aethermod and want